Microsoft Azure

 az aks nodepool delete --resource-group LightBeam_AKS --cluster-name LightBeam-AKS-cluster --name nodepool1

-7.0 LightBeam Installation
+### 7.0 LightBeam Installation

 Follow the installation instructions in the [LightBeam Installer guide](/lxqobxw6ak7CTnsQjikH/getting-started/installer-guides/core/lightbeam-installation-and-upgrade.md#_w3t1uru6c4f9).

-Use the --aks flag in the installer command to specify the platform used is Azure AKS.
+Use the `--aks` flag in the installer command to specify the platform used is Azure AKS.

-About LightBeam
+### About LightBeam <a href="#heading-h.4p6ohju0dnbe" id="heading-h.4p6ohju0dnbe"></a>

 LightBeam automates Privacy, Security, and AI Governance, so businesses can accelerate their growth in new markets.
-Leveraging generative AI, LightBeam has rapidly gained customers’ trust by pioneering a unique privacy-centric and automation-first approach to security.
-Unlike siloed solutions, LightBeam ties together sensitive data cataloging, control, and compliance across structured and unstructured data applications providing 360-visibility, redaction, self-service DSRs, and automated ROPA reporting ensuring ultimate protection against ransomware and accidental exposures while meeting data privacy obligations efficiently.
-LightBeam is on a mission to create a secure privacy-first world helping customers automate compliance against a patchwork of existing and emerging regulations.
+Leveraging generative AI, LightBeam has rapidly gained customers’ trust by pioneering a unique *privacy-centric* and *automation-first* approach to security.
+Unlike siloed solutions, LightBeam ties together sensitive data cataloging, control, and compliance across structured and unstructured data applications providing 360-visibility, redaction, self-service DSRs, and automated ROPA reporting ensuring ultimate protection against ransomware and accidental exposures while meeting data privacy obligations efficiently. \

-For any questions or suggestions, please get in touch with us at: [email protected].
+For any questions or suggestions, please get in touch with us at: <support@lightbeam.ai>.